These paleo and gluten-free crêpes served with a citrus compote are quick and easy to make for breakfast or brunch.

 I hope you’re in the mood for crêpes since that’s what I have for you today.
 Have no fear, making crêpes is a lot simpler than you think and they’re so wonderfully versatile you’ll want to make a double batch to have extra on hand.

-I’ve paired mine with a medley of honeyed citrus for a sweet version but feel free to switch up the fruit or go savory by adding cheese and sautéed mushrooms instead for example.
+I’ve paired mine with a simple citrus compote for a sweet version but feel free to switch up the fruit or go savory by adding cheese and sautéed mushrooms instead for example.

 I don’t know about you, but around this time of year I start to develop a serious craving for citrus.
 Blood oranges, cara caras and satsuma tangerines are just a few that have been calling my name lately.
 And while they are delicious all by themselves, they are altogether heavenly when macerated in a combination of honey and orange blossom water.